aiT user interface

 Control flow graph with WCET analysis results.
 Each edge is labeled with the maximum number of traversals in the worst case and the execution time of the basic block it originates from.
 Infeasible parts of the analyzed program (dead code) are grayed out.

-For each instruction, the set of all possible pipeline states can be inspected as desired.
+Basic blocks can be further unfolded to inspect the instructions within, and for each instruction, the set of all possible pipeline states can be inspected as desired.

-“A clear winner in terms of additional functionality is AbsInt, which provides tools like a syntax-aware editor for annotations including a wizard for easily adding annotation lines, and an interactive callgraph viewer.
+“A clear winner in terms of additional functionality is AbsInt, which provides tools like a syntax-aware editor for annotations including a wizard for easily adding annotation lines, and an interactive call-graph viewer.
 The other tools have static output which may be viewed, but cannot be interacted upon.”

 Independent study by University of Stuttgart (PDF)